dulimarta/spherical-easel/docs/design/index.md

 - <span class="method">addToLayers(layers:Two.Group[])</span>: This method places all of the graphical objects of this object into the appropriate layers so that the display is rendered appropriately.
 For example, a point on the back of the sphere is not drawn on top of a circle that is on the front of the sphere.
 - <span class="method">removeFromLayers()</span>: This reverses the operation of <span class="method">addToLayers()</span>.
-- <span class="method">adjustSizeForZoom(factor: number)</span>: This method is called every time the Zoom Magnification Factor is changed ([see Zooming And Panning for details](/design/#zooming-and-panning)) and allows us to set the display size of points and linewidth of one-dimensional objects so that more detailed views are possible.
+- <span class="method">adjustSize(factor: number)</span>: This method is called every time the Zoom Magnification Factor is changed ([see Zooming And Panning for details](/design/#zooming-and-panning)) and allows us to set the display size of points and linewidth of one-dimensional objects so that more detailed views are possible.
 That is, zooming the view doesn't result in a very large point that obscures other details.
 - <span class="method">normalDisplay()</span>: Running this method sets the rendering (i.e. actual view) style of the actually displayed object to the style where the object is not selected or highlighted.
 It doesn't change the style of the object (that is the method <span class="method">stylize(UPDATE)</span>), but is merely a unidirectional switch to set the display to normal.
 This method will be called many times during a construction.
 - <span class="method">glowingDisplay()</span>: This method is like <span class="method">normalDisplay()</span> except it sets the actual display to a glowing style to indicate that the user has moused over or selected an object.
 This method will be called many times during a construction.
 Note: To make an object glow, a second identically-located object is displayed under the original object ([see Layers](/design/#layers)), but with a slightly larger size or line width but colored differently.
 This is why all the graphical variables in each <span class="class">Nodule</span> class have two versions: a glowing version and a regular one.
 For example, in the <span class="class">Circle</span> the variable <span class="variable">backVertices</span> has an identically located <span class="variable">glowingBackVertices</span> version.
 The prefix glowing indicates this.
 - <span class="method">stylize(flag: DisplayStyle)</span>: This method allows the application to two things: